Appointments Process

 1.0 Overview of Process

-Vacancies are advertised on the Ontario Courts website at www.ontariocourts.ca/ocj/jaac/, subject to exceptions noted below under Subsequent Vacancies.
-Four weeks are allowed for applications to be received.
-Interested persons can register for vacancy notification, via email, through the website.
-In addition to advertising, the Committee contacts approximately 223 legal and interested non-legal associations with notice of the vacancy with a request that they bring the copy of the advertisement to the attention of their members.
+The Committee will solicit applications for judicial appointments on the request of the Attorney General.
+Interested persons can register for notification of an advertisement for applications, via email, through the website.
+In addition to advertising, the Committee contacts legal and interested non-legal associations with a request that they bring the copy of the advertisement to the attention of their members.
+The Committee continuously looks to expand its outreach to attract more qualified candidates.

 2. French Language Proficiency Testing

-Candidates who identify bilingual ability as indicated on the application form must undergo standardized French language testing to assess their proficiency at the application stage, prior to members receiving applications to reviewFor bilingual imperative vacancies, candidates must achieve a Superior level of proficiency on the test to proceed further through the process.
+Candidates who identify bilingual ability as indicated on the application form must undergo standardized French language testing to assess their proficiency at the application stage.
+Candidates must achieve a Superior level of proficiency on the test to be considered for bilingual imperative positions.
+The assessment results should be valid for the entire classification period, i.e. three (3) years from the application submission date.

 3. Review of Applications by Members

-Each member is provided with a list of all candidates who respond to an advertisement plus copies of all Judicial Candidate Information Forms (with the exception of those candidates who do not achieve a Superior level of proficiency on the French language test for bilingual imperative vacancies).
+Each member is provided with a list of all candidates who submit an application plus copies of all Judicial Candidate Information Forms.
 Members carefully review and assess the application forms and list candidates whom they feel should proceed to the second stage of reference checks and confidential inquiries.
-This list is submitted to the Committee Secretary, who compiles a master list of candidates who have been selected by four or more members, as well as all new candidates applying for the first time, for the purpose of making reference checks and confidential inquiries.
-If any member of the Committee ascertains that a possible suitable applicant for a judicial appointment has not been selected for reference checks and confidential inquiries, the member may request of the Committee that the applicant’s name be added to the list.
+This list is submitted to the Committee Coordinator, who compiles a master list of candidates who have been selected by a majority of the Committee for the purpose of making reference checks and confidential inquiries.
+If any member of the Committee ascertains that a possible suitable applicant for a judicial appointment has not been selected for reference checks and confidential inquiries, the member may request of the Committee to reconsider the application.

 4. References and Confidential Inquiries

-Each member is provided with a list of candidates who have been selected by four or more Committee members, as well as all new candidates.
-Reference checks and confidential inquiries are then completed, unless that process has already been conducted within the last two years in relation to another vacancy.
+Each member is provided with a list of candidates who have been shortlisted by the majority of Committee members.
+Reference checks and confidential inquiries are then completed, unless that process has already been conducted within the last three years for a candidate.
 These inquiries may include judiciary, court officials, lawyers, law associations, community and social service organizations, plus the named references provided by the candidate.
 Once the reference checks and confidential inquiries are completed, the Committee meets to discuss the information obtained and to select candidates to be interviewed.
+Law Society, LawPRO and Criminal Record and Judicial Matters Checks are conducted on all candidates selected for an interview.

 5. Interviews

 It is at this point that the Committee’s work is complete.
-A candidate is not notified whether or not his or her name has been put forward in the short ranked list to the Attorney General as this recommendation is personal and confidential for the Attorney General.
+A candidate is not notified of their classification as this constitutes confidential advice to the Attorney General.

 2.0 The Judicial Candidate Information Form